fpirri/covid19/history/last/README.md

  DETAILS

   There are many modifications of the SIR model, including those that include births and deaths, where upon recovery there is no immunity (SIS model), where immunity lasts only for a short period of time (SIRS), where there is a latent period of the disease where the person is not infectious (SEIS and SEIR), and where infants can be born with immunity (MSIR).

+Negli ultimi 100 anni si e' tentato di ottenere modelli matematici formali per analizzare l'andamento delle epidemie.
+Lo scopo principale del modello matematico e' quello di individuare a priori l'efficacia delle misure preventive che si vogliono usare.
+Senza entrare troppo nello specifico, i modelli dividono la popolazione in classi relative ai vari stadi della malattia.
+Le classi sono spesso individuate con una lettera:
+* M    M
+* S    Susceptible
+ * E    Exposed
+ * I    Infected
+ * R     Removed
+ I modelli studiano  i passaggi da una classe all'altra per gli individui in una popolazione assegnata.
+ Su internet troviamo il modello SIR, cioe' il modello Suscettibile-Infected-Removed ed altri.
+ DETAILS

+  There are many modifications of the SIR model, including those that include births and deaths, where upon recovery there is no immunity (SIS model), where immunity lasts only for a short period of time (SIRS), where there is a latent period of the disease where the person is not infectious (SEIS and SEIR), and where infants can be born with immunity (MSIR).

 ???????